snap-cloud/snapCloud/INSTALL.md

 (Use the `--recursive` option so that you can see the Social site and have a working Snap<em>!</em> install.)

+**NOTE**: If you forked the repo, make sure that `bromagosa` is replaced with your **GitHub username**.
+However, submodules will be from the original author.
+There is no way to clone from your forked repo.
+You may choose to relinking the folders to the forked repository on your repos, but if you do, make sure to not push the folder references.

+## Development

+### NOTE: Browser Selection for Cookies to work

+Chromium-based browsers will not save the cookies of your login session during the development of Snap!Cloud.
+They will work on the deployed wesite.

+As a result, it is recommended to use Firefox or Safari to load pages during development, and never Chromium browsers (Chrome, Opera, New Microsoft Edge, etc.).

+### Steps to look into

+When developing on Snap!Cloud on your local machine, the following sections are important:
+1. Prereqs
+2. Setting up the database
+    * The following subsections should be skimmed or read only, no action needed on these:
+        * Lapis database configuration
+        * Getting Emails (Follow these instructions for a mail server)
+        * A Procfile Runner (You will run the commands here at Step 3, when appropriate)
+3. Running the Snap!Cloud

+The other sections not listed are not needed for development, but may be needed for certain features or deployment.

 ## Prereqs

 For Debian-based distros, you can skip this whole section by running the `bin/prereqs.sh` script, that will try to automatically install all dependencies.
 MacOS users can run `bin/setup_osx.sh`.
 You will still need to follow all steps after "Setting up a the database" afterwards.